guillochon/MOSFiT/docs/fitting.rst

 .. _public

 ``MOSFiT`` is deeply connected to the Open Catalogs (The Open Supernova Catalog, the Open Tidal Disruption Catalog, etc.), and the user can directly fit their model against any data provided by those catalogs.
 The Open Catalogs store names for each transient, and the user can access any transient by any known name of that transient.
-As an example, both of the commands below will fit the same transient:: bash
+As an example, both of the commands below will fit the same transient:

+.. code_block:: bash

     mosfit -m slsn -e PTF11dij
     mosfit -m slsn -e CSS110406:135058+261642